avinashnaidu7777777/Linear-Search/README.md

 It is widely used to search an element from the unordered list, i.e., the list in which items are not sorted.
 The worst-case time complexity of linear search is O(n).

 ### The steps used in the implementation of Linear Search are listed as follows -
-1.First, we have to traverse the array elements using a for loop.
+1. First, we have to traverse the array elements using a for loop.
-2.In each iteration of for loop, compare the search element with the current array element, and - 3.If the element matches, then return the index of the corresponding array element.
+2. In each iteration of for loop, compare the search element with the current array element, and -
+3. If the element matches, then return the index of the corresponding array element.
-4.If the element does not match, then move to the next element.
+4. If the element does not match, then move to the next element.
-5.If there is no match or the search element is not present in the given array, return -1.
+5. If there is no match or the search element is not present in the given array, return -1.

 #### Now, let's see the algorithm of linear search.
 Linear_Search(a, n, val) // 'a' is the given array, 'n' is the size of given array, 'val' is the value to search